Your company is already operating in Germany and you would now like to export worldwide?

 FDI Data

-According to official Bundesbank (“German Central Bank”) statistics for 2019, around sixty percent (or EUR 326 billion) of all FDI stocks in Germany originate from within the European Union, with a further nine per cent stemming from the remaining European non-EU countries.
-Investments from outside the EU continue to grow.
-North America accounts for 19 percent of FDI stock, while Asia holds an eleven percent share.
-Especially Asian countries increased their FDI stocks in Germany in recent years.
-Germany is the world’s largest recipient of new Chinese FDI projects.
+According to official Bundesbank (“German Central Bank”) statistics for 2022, almost half – or EUR 335 billion – of all FDI stocks in Germany originate from within the European Union.
+A further 17 percent stem from the remaining European non-EU countries.
+Investment from outside the EU also continues to grow.
+North America accounts for 22 percent of FDI stock, while Asia holds an eleven percent share.
+The total amount of foreign FDI stocks in Germany amounts to EUR 681 billion.

-Between 2015 and 2020, fDi Markets recorded more than 7,200 investment projects in Germany by some 5,700 foreign companies.
-In 2020 more than 1,000 projects were noted down, making it a slightly weaker year due to the pandemic.
-However Germany is still placed third worldwide in terms of FDI projects attracted.
-FDI results are based on greenfield project announcements (including expansions and joint ventures) collected in the Financial Times Group's fDi Markets database.
+Between 2019 and 2023, fDi Markets recorded more than 6,100 investment projects by some 4,900 foreign companies in Germany.
+In 2023, approximately 1,200 projects were established, making it one of the best recorded results to date.
+Germany is placed third worldwide in terms of FDI projects attracted.
+Foreign direct investment results are based on greenfield project announcements (including expansions and joint ventures) collected in the Financial Times Group's fDi Markets database.

 FDI Reputation